LissetCuevas/blog/_posts/2020-06-30-what-am-i-doing-in-mozilla.markdown

 And the BMO team works making that all in Bugzilla works, solving their own bugs and making it better.
 I think this product is really important because it helps and is used by all other Mozilla teams.

-What I’m doing it’s connecting Bugzilla to the world.
+What I’m doing is connecting Bugzilla to the world.
 I mean I’m building the Bugzilla webhooks.
 A webhook is an HTTP request that is sent to an URL that the user chooses when a certain event (that the user choose too) happens.
 It could be seen as a personalized notification at a low level.

 In this case, when a bug from a product (that the user choose too) has a change and/or it’s created, Bugzilla will send a message with all the info about that bug (post request) to the user URL.